If you're buying flaxseed oil, there are a number of things you should consider before you run out and buy that bottle.

 When buying flaxseed oil liquids, make sure it comes packaged in dark glass or opaque plastic bottles.
 The oil is light-sensitive, so it's packaged in these types of containers to protect it from light.

-An example of liquid flaxseed oil packaged in dark bottles is Nature's Life Organic Golden Flax Seed Oil, pictured to the right.
+An example of liquid flaxseed oil packaged in dark bottles is Nature's Life Organic Golden Flax Seed Oil,

-Other good brands of liquid flaxseed oil are Spectrum Naturals High Lignan Flax Oil and NOW Foods High Lignan Flax Oil.
+Other good brands of liquid flaxseed oil are Spectrum Naturals High Lignan Flax Oil

-The problem is you only get 2 - 4 mg. of lignans per teaspoon of oil and researchers believe we need 40 - 50 mg. of lignans per day to get health benefits from them.
+Most flaxseed oils are high in omega 3 fatty acids but they're low in fiber and lignans.
+These two healthful ingredients are removed during processing.
+They're found in the hull of the flaxseed.
+Some manufacturers add flax seed particles to the oil, and call them high-lignan flaxseed oils.
+This is an attempt to increase the fiber and lignan levels of the oil.
+The problem is you only get 2 - 4 mg. of lignans per teaspoon of oil and researchers believe we need 40 - 50 mg. of lignans per day to get health benefits from them. |

 How do you know you're buying flaxseed oil with fiber or lignans in the bottle?